 You can’t take back what’s happened, but you can choose what you do next, and there may be more options than you think.

-Bishop Fleming is one of the top 20 business recovery and insolvency firms in the UK.
+Bishop Fleming is one of the top 20 restructuring firms in the UK.
 We’re highly qualified and experienced, and we can provide the guidance and support that you’ll need to make your way through the maze of insolvency.

-Our team covers the whole west of England, with offices in Bath, Bristol, Exeter, Plymouth, Torquay, Truro and Worcester.
+Our team covers the whole of the UK and we have offices in Bath, Bristol, Exeter, Plymouth, Torquay, Truro and Worcester.

 The quicker you act, the more chance you’ve got of being able to save your business or personal affairs.
 We’re happy to meet you for a free, no obligation discussion to see how we can help you do that.